 I love making natural light portraits.
 It’s a genre of

-Portrait Photography That’s All About the Light
+Photography That’s All About the Light

-This article is all about the light and how best to make use of it, whether it’s hard, with harsh, dark shadows, or whether it’s soft and gentle coming through a window or in the open shade outdoors.
+This guide is all about the light and how best to make use of it, whether it’s hard, with harsh, dark shadows, or whether it’s soft and gentle coming through a window or in the open shade outdoors.

 The style of light illuminating your subject has a huge influence on the mood of a portrait.